OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/09-Test_File_Permission.md

 A clear example is an execution file that is executable by unauthorized users.
 For another example, account information or a token value to access an API - increasingly seen in modern web services or microservices - may be stored in a configuration file whose permissions are set to world-readable from the installation by default.
 Such sensitive data can be exposed by internal malicious actors of the host or by a remote attacker who compromised the service with other vulnerabilities but obtained only a normal user privilege.

+## Test Objectives

+- Review and identify any rogue file permissions.

 ## How to Test

 In Linux, use `ls` command to check the file permissions.
 Alternatively, `namei` can also be used to recursively list file permissions.